-Direct memory access (DMA) to emulation memory is not permitted.
+External direct memory access (DMA) to emulation memory is not permitted.
+The emulation processor's internal DMA modules can access emulation memory.

 You should map all memory ranges used by your programs before loading programs into memory.

 To map memory ranges